jakapop1/aisenseiV2/README.md

 G3PO Tested on implementation.
 The source code provided by Tenable operates with ChatGPT API Keys.
 With modifications, I was able to utilize a local large language model provided by the Ollama framework.

+### Week 7
+#### Demo Presentation
+Showed the current progress of our current working demo to the class.

+#### Subject Matter Expert Evaluation
+In meeting with Mr.Munroe and Mrs.Holmes, we got to meet our project's subject matter expert and our project coordinator.
+For each of the team members, we were assigned various areas to look into regarding our specific use cases.

 # Project Roadmap